 Can the Yellow Peeling Oil remove old scars?

-→ It can remove old scars, dependant on the extent of the scarring, and how deep the scarred tissue is.
+→ IIt can remove old scars, depending on the extent of the scarring, and how deep the scarred tissue is.
 By peeling the surface layers of the skin, the skin is forced to regenerate new skin tissue and new collagen.
-This results in a diminishing of old scars, dark marks and layers of dead skin.
-Regular skin peeling through chemical exfoliants is a great way to achieve a more youthful glow, more radiant skin, and to allow the skin to remain younger and firmer for longer.
-For individuals using skin lightening treatments, such as Glutathione, superficial skin peeling is essential to revealing lighter, clearer skin.
+This results in a diminishing of old scars, dark marks, and layers of dead skin.
+Regular skin peeling through chemical exfoliants is a great way to achieve a more youthful glow, more radiant skin and to allow the skin to remain younger and firmer for longer.
+For individuals using skin-lightening treatments, such as Glutathione, superficial skin peeling is essential to revealing lighter, clearer skin.

 Before & Afters